 ARTISTS Tatiana Arzamasova, Lev Evzovich, Evgeny Svyatsky, Vladimir Fridkes SPONSOR Ernst & Young PUBLICATION text Abby Cunnane

 A volcano erupts, a plane crashes, a train derails, and pink missiles fill the sky as a troupe of beautiful, scantily clad young people fight one another with swords, baseball bats, and golf clubs on a snowy mountain top.
 Are these ethically diverse protagonists online avatars or Benetton models way off script?
-Brutal and sexy, shocking yet entertaining, AES+F’s twenty-minute video triptych fuses fashion and fascism and sets it to a stirring Wagner soundtrack.
+Brutal and sexy, shocking yet entertaining, AES+F’s twenty-minute video triptych Last Riot fuses fashion and fascism, set to a stirring Wagner soundtrack.
 Scenes recall images from old-master paintings, propaganda, advertising, and disaster and sci-fi movies.
-The Moscow artists group throw in anything, the more implausible the better.
-Last Riot was made for Click I Hope, Russia’s Pavilion at the 2007 Venice Biennale.
-It is shown in Wellington as part of the 2008 International Festival of the Arts.

 AES+F draw on the way beautiful children are used in diverse and contradictory contexts to symbolise innocence and truth.
 But here, they are coopted as killers, suggesting that some violent truth underpins our utopian representations.
 If the children of Last Riot are our future, what hope do we have?
 Guardian art critic Adrian Searle writes, ‘It is hard to think of a world quite so out of whack as this … I’m not sure if Last Riot is a Biennale highlight, or a horrible premonition of things to come.’